 The minimum requirements we recommend to run Enscape are an OpenGL 4.2 compatible NVIDIA or AMD graphics card with a minimum of 2GB VRAM and the latest available drivers:

 For the minimum recommended GPU’s, some performance gains are possible if you experience poor performance.

 Enscape should work if your system runs our recommended drivers:

 If you run into trouble, let us know by using Enscape’s Feedback function or send us an email.
 There are plenty of different system configurations and we are working every day to support more of them.

 We currently do not support the following hardware:

-The best results for real-time Rendering and virtual reality can usually be achieved using the newest available graphics cards such as the AMD Radeon Pro WX-series or Nvidia GeForce GTX 10-series.
+The best results for real-time rendering and VR can usually be achieved using the newest available graphics cards such as the AMD Radeon Pro WX-series or Nvidia GeForce GTX 10-series.